top of page

 Conclusion

 Due to the personal, financial and social benefits of collecting art, it is a unique investment opportunity.
-A long-term strategy that is tailored to the collector’s personal goals is key, and having realistic expectations of potential returns.
+A long-term strategy that is tailored to the collector’s personal goals is key, as well as having realistic expectations of potential returns.
 The best way to have a fulfilling journey in collecting is to purchase what you love, rather than try to predict what will see the most returns in the future.
 Researching and developing knowledge of the art market, honing your eye for quality, and keeping an open mind for new artists makes the process more engaging, and sound investments more likely.

 bottom of page